What is a subject access request?

 Step two: Know who you’re dealing with

 If you’re not sure the requester is who they say they are, you must check this quickly.
-You can ask questions that only they would know, about reference numbers or appointment details for example.
+You shouldn’t ask for formal ID unless it’s necessary and proportionate.
+Instead, you could ask questions that only they would know, about reference numbers or appointment details for example.
 Or you can ask for ID that you can actually verify.
 There’s little point insisting on photo ID if you don’t know what the requester looks like – it should be proportionate.

 If the SAR is made by someone other than the person the data is about (such as a friend, relative or solicitor), check they’re allowed to have it.
 You’ll need to see that they have written authority to act on behalf of the person concerned, or a document showing general power of attorney.